flemay/3musketeers/demo/adr/001_bind_volume_for_go_app.md

 ## Decision outcome

-Bind volume was chosen as it is the cleanest solution based on the decision drivers.
+Bind volume was chosen as the cleanest solution based on the decision drivers.

 ## Consequences

 - Good, because the code can be copied as is and work out of the box
 - Bad, because the environment variable `ENV_HOST_SRC_DIR` is being passed to the container.
 This allows VHS, inside a container, to run the Go app (Docker-outside-of-Docker).
 However, from a demo perspective, this can raise questions because in a normal setup (no DooD), it is not needed.

-## Pros and Cons of the options
+## Pros and cons of the options

 ### Data volume

 Instead of providing `ENV_HOST_SRC_DIR` to the Go container, it would use an external Docker data volume created by VHS compose file.

 - Good, because it relies on a neat Docker concept: data volume.
-- Bad, because it requires an external data volume upfront which would make the code not working as is.
+- Bad, because it requires an external data volume upfront which would make the code in [../src/](../src) not work as is.

 Implementation: